arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ```
 *****

+--{{3}}--
+In fact it is important to remember that an inner join is the **default** behavior if you just use `JOIN`.
+Be certain that this is the type of join that you really want!

 {{3}}
 ******
 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Note that the word `JOIN` by itself means `INNER JOIN`.
 Make sure you remember that the default kind of join, without any keywords, is an inner join, which may or may not be what you want!
 </div>
 *****